ranaanhar/JwtAuthenticationBackend/README.md

 }
 ```

-for more information see [Nginx website site] (https://www.nginx.com/blog/tutorial-proxy-net-core-kestrel-nginx-plus/)
+for more information see [Nginx website site](https://www.nginx.com/blog/tutorial-proxy-net-core-kestrel-nginx-plus/).